 Students at Risk of Not Passing the Placement

-For IPPE and APPE Rotations: Students must achieve the minimum expected level for their year in the program for each competency specified in the final evaluation for their scheduled rotation.
+For IPPE and APPE Rotations: Students must achieve the minimum expected achievement level for each required competency in the final evaluation.

-If either the student or preceptor is concerned that the student may not be able to demonstrate the expected level of achievement by final, the student must contact the EL Coordinator immediately for support and guidance to address the concerns noted by the preceptor.
+If either the student or preceptor is concerned that the student may not be able to demonstrate the expected level of achievement consistently by final, they must contact the EL Office immediately.
+The EL Office provides support for students who are not meeting expectations.

 Policies for Failure in EL Courses